danishnazir/danishnazir.github.io/_pages/positions.md

 ### Software Engineer at Anzen, Islamabad
 #### August 2016 - June 2017
-#### Research project on Pedestrian detection and customer reidentification.
+#### Research project on Pedestrian detection and reidentification.
 <br/>